Is your training accredited?

 Can I have time off, or go on holiday during the training?

-Unfortunately not, each training programme runs over a 6 week period that we require our Trainees (and our Hiring Partners) to commit to.
+Unfortunately not, each training programme runs over a 6 week period that we require our Trainees (and our Business Partners) to commit to.

 Can I work in paid employment during the training?

 This training is not something that you should squeeze in to an otherwise hectic life, nor is it something that you can choose to stop halfway through.
-You will have a very real responsibility to your Hiring Partner to work on their project for a minimum of 20 hours per week over a 6 week period (many students choose to do more).
-All that said, we understand that you have bills to pay, so if you are in part-time employment, and can easily commit 2.5 days per week that is fine, but if you are in full-time employment or study and plan only to work weekends and evenings it is unlikely you wil be accepted.
+You will have a very real responsibility to your Business Partner to contribute to their project.
+All that said, we understand that you have bills to pay, so if you are in part-time employment that is fine, but if you are in full-time employment or study and plan only to work weekends and evenings it is unlikely you will have the time to give justice to the course.

 Unfortunately not.
 As part of the application process we collect information about you and your interests, skills and experience to help get a good match – ideally we would want you to have an interest in that business.
 But beyond this we can’t guarantee anything.
-We urge you to view the training as a great opportunity to get on-the-job-experience and a real reference.
+We urge you to view the training as a great opportunity to get real experience and a reference.

 Can I run a campaign on a friend’s business?

-You are more than welcome to introduce your friend’s business to us, to become one of our Hiring Partners, but we would recommend that you work on a different business partner’s project.
+You are more than welcome to introduce your friend’s business to us, to become one of our Business Partners, but we would recommend that you work on a different business partner’s project.

 Can I devise my own campaign for the Business Partner?

-Initially you will follow one of our digital marketing campaign templates to form the basis of your campaign, but thereafter the ideas and the execution is all down to you.
+Initially you will follow one of our digital marketing campaign templates to form the basis of your campaign research.
 Your mentor is always on hand to guide you, and to help you with any aspect of the campaign, so you will never be left fully alone.

 We work with businesses who are actively looking to take on entry-level digital marketing employees, but we cannot guarantee that they will take you on afterwards.
 The match is made in the hope that you suitably impress them and that their business also seems like a good fit for you.
 You are equally not obligated to accept an offer of employment if one is made.